Zren/zren.github.io/kde_docs_widget.md

 {% include docHeader.html label="Testing" %}

+{% capture label %}plasmawindowed{% endcapture %}
+{% capture sectionLeft %}
+There are 3 ways to test a widget.

+1. `plasmawindowed` can be used if the widget is installed to:
+  `~/.local/share/plasma/plasmoids`
+  It will remember any changes you make to the config as this is the same command used for "Windowed widgets" like the "Calculator" app.
+It has limited features for displaying the widget, but the command should be preinstalled.
+2. `plasmoidviewer`, explained further down, can display a widget as a desktop widget, or a panel widget.
+You can also test a widget that is not yet installed.
+You will need to first install the `plasma-sdk` package to use it.
+3. Install the widget and add it to your panel.
+Restarting plasma every time using:
+  `plasmashell --replace`
+  I only recommend this testing method for a final test as it takes a few seconds for the panel to load.

+{% endcapture %}{% capture sectionRight %}

+{% highlight bash %}
+plasmawindowed --help
+{% endhighlight %}
+{% highlight log %}
+Usage: plasmawindowed [options] applet [args...]
+Plasma Windowed

+Options:
+  --statusnotifier  Makes the plasmoid stay alive in the Notification Area,
+                    even when the window is closed.
+  -v, --version     Displays version information.
+  -h, --help        Displays this help.

+Arguments:
+  applet            The applet to open. args              Arguments to pass to the plasmoid.
+{% endhighlight %}

+{% endcapture %}{% include docSection.html label=label sectionLeft=sectionLeft sectionRight=sectionRight %}

 {% capture label %}plasmoidviewer{% endcapture %}
 {% capture sectionLeft %}
 We now have enough to test our widget.
 If you haven't yet, install the `plasma-sdk` package with `sudo apt install plasma-sdk`.